-- Try to begin bonding with your baby before he is born.
-Put your hand on your partner's belly to feel the baby kick, go with her to the doctor for prenatal visits, and start thinking about the kind of father you want to be.
+- Try to begin bonding with your baby before they are born.
+Put your hand on your partner's belly to feel the baby kick, go with them to the doctor for prenatal visits, and start thinking about the kind of father you want to be.

 - Be in the delivery room during the baby's birth and take part in the delivery as much as possible.

 - Help out with the baby's care: take over a few late-night feedings, give the baby a bath, change diapers, or sing the baby to sleep.

 - Walk with the baby in a carrier close to your body.

 If a few months have passed and you're worried that you still haven't bonded with your baby, talk to your pediatrician.
 They can determine whether a psychological or health issue may be the cause of the problem.